vinayakss007/bestcrm/DESIGN.md

 ## 3. Target Architecture (To-Be)

-The target is a modern, cloud-native, multi-tenant architecture leveraging serverless technologies for scalability and cost-efficiency.
-Firebase will serve as the core of our backend.
+The target is a modern, cloud-native, multi-tenant architecture featuring a dedicated server backend for maximum control and performance, connected to a data-driven Next.js frontend.

 ### 3.1.
 Frontend Architecture

-The frontend will remain a Next.js application but will evolve to be data-driven and stateful.
+The frontend will remain a Next.js application but will evolve to communicate with our dedicated backend API.

 *   **Data Fetching:** All mock data will be removed.
-Components will fetch data directly from the Firebase backend using custom hooks (`useDoc`, `useCollection`) that wrap Firebase's real-time SDK.
+Components will fetch data from our backend REST API using a library like `SWR` or `React Query` for efficient caching, revalidation, and state management.
 *   **State Management:** Client-side state will be managed primarily by React's built-in hooks (`useState`, `useReducer`).
-For complex cross-component state, we will rely on React Context.
+For complex cross-component state and data caching, we will rely on React Context in conjunction with `SWR` or `React Query`.
-*   **Authentication:** User authentication will be handled client-side using the Firebase Authentication SDK.
-A `useUser` hook will provide the current user's state throughout the app.
-The UI will dynamically render based on authentication status (e.g., redirecting to a login page if not authenticated).
+*   **Authentication:** User authentication will be handled via the backend API using JWT (JSON Web Tokens).
+A custom `useUser` hook will manage the user's session state and provide user information throughout the app.
+The UI will dynamically render based on authentication status.
 *   **Component Model:** We will continue to build isolated, reusable components.
 Pages will be composed of Server Components for static content and Client Components for interactive elements that require state or data fetching.

 ### 3.2.
 Backend Architecture

-The backend will be built entirely on Google Cloud and Firebase services.
-Our backend logic will be written in **TypeScript** and deployed as **Cloud Functions for Firebase** to maintain a consistent, full-stack TypeScript ecosystem.

-*   **Core Services:**
-    *   **Firebase Authentication:** To manage user identity, supporting providers like Google, email/password, and SAML for enterprise clients.
-Custom claims will be used to manage user roles (`super_admin`, `company_admin`, `user`).
-    *   **Firestore:** Our primary database.
-It will be structured for multi-tenancy and its security will be paramount.
-    *   **Cloud Functions for Firebase:** For all backend business logic, background workers, and API endpoints.
+The backend will be a standalone, dedicated **NestJS** application written in **TypeScript**.
+This provides a scalable, modular, and maintainable server architecture.

+*   **Framework:** **NestJS**.
+Its modular structure, dependency injection, and use of TypeScript make it ideal for a large-scale enterprise application.
+*   **Primary Database:** **PostgreSQL**.
+A robust, open-source relational database that provides strong data consistency, transactional integrity, and powerful querying capabilities, all of which are essential for a CRM.
+*   **Authentication:** **Passport.js** will be used as middleware within NestJS to handle authentication strategies.
+We will implement a JWT-based strategy for stateless, secure API authentication.
+User roles and permissions will be managed within our own database.
+*   **API:** The NestJS application will expose a comprehensive **RESTful API**.
+This API will be the single source of truth for all data and business logic, serving the Next.js frontend and any future external clients.
+All endpoints will be secured and will enforce role-based access control (RBAC).

-*   **Multi-Tenancy Design (Firestore):**
+*   **Multi-Tenancy Design:**
-    *   We will use a **document-based tenancy model**.
-Every root-level collection will represent a tenant (or "organization").
+    *   We will use a **schema-per-tenant** or **discriminator column** strategy.
+A `companyId` or `orgId` column will be present on all relevant database tables.
-    *   **Example Structure:** `/organizations/{orgId}/accounts/{accountId}`.
-    *   **Security Rules:** Firestore Security Rules will be the cornerstone of data isolation.
-Rules will ensure that a user can only access data within their own organization (`orgId`). `allow read, write: if request.auth.token.org_id == resource.data.orgId;`
+    *   All API endpoints and service-layer logic in the backend will be scoped to the currently authenticated user's organization, ensuring strict data isolation at the application level.
+Database policies can be used for an additional layer of security.

 *   **Automation & Background Workers:**
-    *   **Cloud Functions** will be used for all asynchronous tasks.
+    *   We will use a dedicated job queue system like **BullMQ**, backed by **Redis**, for all asynchronous tasks.
-        *   **Event-driven functions:** Triggered by events in Firestore (e.g., `onDocumentCreate`) or Auth (e.g., `onUserCreate`).
-Use cases: sending welcome emails, creating default records for a new organization.
-        *   **Scheduled functions (Pub/Sub):** For recurring tasks like generating weekly reports or cleaning up old data.
-        *   **HTTP-triggered functions:** To serve as our secure API endpoints.
+    *   **Use Cases:** Sending welcome emails, processing large data imports/exports, generating reports, or any long-running task that should not block the main API response.
+    *   These workers will run as separate processes, ensuring the API remains responsive.

-*   **APIs, Webhooks, and SDKs:**
+*   **External APIs, Webhooks, and SDKs:**
-    *   **Internal API:** All communication between the frontend and backend will happen via the Firebase SDK (for data) and secure HTTP Cloud Functions (for business logic).
-    *   **External API:** We will expose a RESTful API for customer integrations using **API Gateway** fronting HTTP Cloud Functions.
-API keys and OAuth2 will be used for authentication.
+    *   **External API:** We will expose a subset of our internal REST API for customer integrations.
+We will use a tool like **Google Cloud API Gateway** or an equivalent to manage API keys, rate limiting, and public documentation.
-    *   **Webhooks:** We will provide an outbound webhook system.
+    *   **Webhooks:** An outbound webhook system will be built.
 Admins can register URLs to receive notifications on key events (e.g., "opportunity won").
-A `webhooks` collection in Firestore will store these configurations, and a Cloud Function will handle the dispatching.
+A dedicated module in our NestJS app will handle the logic for dispatching these events securely and reliably.
     *   **SDK:** A lightweight JavaScript/TypeScript SDK will be published to NPM to simplify integration with our external API.

 ### 3.3.
 DevOps & Infrastructure

-*   **Infrastructure as Code (IaC):**
-    *   While tools like Ansible are powerful for VM-based infrastructure, our serverless-first approach is better suited for **Terraform** or **Firebase's own configuration files**.
+*   **Containerization:** The entire NestJS backend application (including background workers) will be containerized using **Docker**.
+This ensures consistency across all environments, from local development to production.
-    *   We will use `firebase.json` to define Firestore indexes, Cloud Functions, and Hosting rules.
+*   **Infrastructure as Code (IaC):** We will use **Terraform** to define and manage all our cloud infrastructure, including our PostgreSQL database instance (e.g., Google Cloud SQL), Redis instance, Kubernetes cluster, and networking rules.
+This makes our infrastructure version-controlled, repeatable, and easy to manage.
-    *   Terraform can be used to manage Google Cloud projects, API Gateway configurations, and other non-Firebase resources.

 *   **CI/CD (Continuous Integration/Continuous Deployment):**
     *   We will use **GitHub Actions**.
     *   **Workflow:**
         1.  `on: push` to `main` branch.
-        2.  **Lint & Test:** Run ESLint, Prettier, and Jest/Vitest unit tests.
+        2.  **Lint & Test:** Run ESLint, Prettier, and Jest/Vitest unit and integration tests for both the frontend and backend.
+        3.  **Build:**
-        3.  **Build:** Build the Next.js application (`next build`).
+            *   Build the Next.js application (`next build`).
+            *   Build the Docker image for the NestJS backend.
         4.  **Deploy:**
-            *   Deploy the frontend to **Firebase Hosting**.
+            *   Deploy the Next.js frontend to **Firebase Hosting** or **Vercel**.
-            *   Deploy Cloud Functions, Security Rules, and Firestore indexes using the Firebase CLI.
+            *   Push the backend Docker image to a container registry (e.g., Google Artifact Registry).
+            *   Trigger a rolling update of our backend service (e.g., on Google Cloud Run or Kubernetes).

 *   **Monitoring & Testing:**
-    *   **Monitoring:**
-        *   **Google Cloud's operations suite (formerly Stackdriver):** Provides logging, monitoring, and alerting for all Cloud Functions and Firebase services out of the box.
-        *   We will create custom dashboards to monitor key metrics like function execution time, error rates, and Firestore read/write operations.
-        *   Alerts will be configured to notify the development team of anomalies (e.g., a spike in 5xx errors).
+    *   **Monitoring:** We will integrate a comprehensive monitoring solution like **Datadog** or use Google Cloud's built-in **Operations Suite**.
+We will create dashboards to monitor API latency, error rates (4xx/5xx), database query performance, and background job throughput.
+Alerts will be configured to notify the development team of anomalies.
     *   **Testing:**
-        *   **Unit Tests (Vitest/Jest):** For individual functions and React components.
+        *   **Unit Tests (Jest):** For individual functions, components, and NestJS services/controllers.
-        *   **Emulator Suite:** Firebase provides a local emulator suite for Auth, Firestore, and Functions.
-This is critical for testing security rules and function triggers locally without affecting production data.
+        *   **Integration Tests:** To test the interaction between different modules of our NestJS application.
-        *   **End-to-End Tests (Cypress/Playwright):** To simulate user flows in a real browser environment.
+        *   **End-to-End Tests (Cypress/Playwright):** To simulate complete user flows in a real browser, from the frontend UI to the backend API and database.
+We will use a dedicated test database for these tests.

 ---